Wednesday, April 1, 2009

 The greatest works of the most creative minds of the world are mostly about pain and suffering and at best, they evoke bittersweet feelings.
 Normally, the great works put me to tears.

-less deep and meaningful.
+The more joyous creative offerings we consume are considered by most critics as less deep and meaningful.
 Why do you think that it is the case that these artists all seem to belong to the “Cult of suffering”?

 A possible response - see what you all think:

-The suffering issue is one that hundreds of essays are written about , so, OK –I am bringing “Coals to Newcastle” but I”ll take a stab at it –why not?
+The suffering issue is one that hundreds of essays are written about , so, OK –I am bringing “Coals to Newcastle ” but I”ll take a stab at it –why not?

 In every language and culture the truly gifted writers and poets tend to speak about pain, loss and suffering a great deal.